 8.5 Unless stated otherwise, all prices are exclusive of VAT which shall be added to invoices at the prevailing rate.

-8.7 Should payment not be made within 14 days we shall be entitled to charge you interest on the amount unpaid, at the rate of 8 per cent per annum above the Royal Bank of Scotland plc base rate from time to time, until payment is made.
-We will also charge an administration fee of £40 in line with statutory late payment legislation.
+8.7 Should payment not be made within 30 days we shall be entitled to charge you interest on the amount unpaid, at the rate of 8 per cent per annum above the Royal Bank of Scotland plc base rate from time to time, until payment is made.
+We will also charge an administration fee, calculated on the value of the invoice, in line with statutory late payment legislation.

 This Agreement shall subsist for the period specified in the Proposal Letter unless earlier terminated in terms of clause 10 hereof, or where no period is specified by either party giving at least one month prior written notice of termination.
 In the event of termination in whole or in part the Consultant shall be entitled to be paid for all work which has been carried out prior to termination and the Client shall remain liable therefore.